Sorry to Bother You

-Sorry to Bother You is a 2018 American surrealist black comedy film written and directed by Boots Riley, in his directorial debut.
-It stars Lakeith Stanfield, Tessa Thompson, Jermaine Fowler, Omari Hardwick, Terry Crews, Patton Oswalt, David Cross, Danny Glover, Steven Yeun, and Armie Hammer.
-The film follows a young black telemarketer who adopts a white accent to succeed at his job.
-Swept into a corporate conspiracy, he must choose between profit and joining his activist friends to organize labor.
+Sorry to Bother You is a 2018 American science fiction black comedy film written and directed by musician Boots Riley in his directorial debut.
+It stars LaKeith Stanfield, Tessa Thompson, Jermaine Fowler, Omari Hardwick, Terry Crews, Patton Oswalt, David Cross, Danny Glover, Steven Yeun, and Armie Hammer.
+The film follows a young African-American telemarketer who adopts a "white voice" to succeed at his job, after which he is swept into a corporate conspiracy and must choose between chasing profit or joining his activist friends who are attempting to unionize.

 Principal photography began in June 2017 in Oakland, California.
-Sorry to Bother You premiered at the Sundance Film Festival on January 20, 2018, and was theatrically released in the United States on July 6, 2018, by Annapurna Pictures.
-The film received critical acclaim for its cast, concept, and soundtrack, as well as Riley's screenplay and direction.
+Sorry to Bother You premiered at the 2018 Sundance Film Festival on January 20 and was theatrically released in the United States by Annapurna Pictures on July 6, 2018.
+Focus Features and Universal Pictures handled international distribution.
+The film received praise for its cast, story, and soundtrack, as well as Riley's writing and direction.
+It was a commercial success, grossing $18.3 million against a budget of $3.2 million.